 The problem is not the mechanism — it’s the politics of who gets access to what.
 The legal structures, and the social structures.
 These needs are complex and often inchoate, and not easily reduced to a few lines of Solidity code.

 It’s easy to put already-encrypted data onto a blockchain — the entire hard part of the problem is digital identity that is usable by ordinary humans.
-It turns out that replacing a social construct with a computer program is difficult.
+It turns out that replacing a social institution with a computer program is difficult.

 So the usual strategy is to write hundreds of pages about how well you’ve done with the easy bits — and the hard bit’s coming some time in the astounding future.